excile2127/DarknessFalls/README.md

 # Darkness Falls

-Darkness Falls is a small-scale, sidescrolling platformer currently in development in Unity with an anticipated completion date of mid-April 2022.
+Darkness Falls is a small-scale, sidescrolling platformer currently in development in Unity with an anticipated alpha release date of mid-April 2022.

 ## Description

-My primary goal for Darkness Falls is to practice the fundamentals of gameplay programming.
-As such, I do not intend at this time for this project to become a standalone game, rather a demonstration of what I have learned thus far.
+Darkness Falls is my capstone project for my Bachelor's degree in Computer Science at Montana Tech.
+As such, I don't intend for it to be a full-scale game at this time, but rather a demonstration of my knowledge of game development.

-Overall, I am planning on implementing many core platformer game elements, but with a small twist.
-Instead of having heath points or some other similar mechanism, the player will carry a torch to shed light on their environment.
-Over time, this torch will slowly lose brightness, and taking hits, falling off the map, or using special actions will expediate the loss of light.
-However, slaying enemies will provide fuel to keep going.
-The player loses when their torch is extinguished.
-Lastly, passive loss of torchlight will only put the torch to minimal light, but will not cause the torch to be extinguished.
+My goal is to implement core aspects of side-scrolling platformers with a unique twist: having a single source of light, the player's torch, that replaces a health bar or some other similar system.
+At the start of a level, the torch will be bright and illuminate most of the screen.
+Slowly over time, the torch's light will fade.
+Furthermore, taking a hit, falling off of platforms, and using special skills with expediate this loss of light.
+However, slaying enemies will bolster the torch to allow the player to continue on.

-Art assets are in development and are slated to be finished by the beginning of April 2022.
-Until then, I will use placeholders that I find online or create myself.
-Because of this, I have decided to hold off on incorporating animations until then, instead focusing on gameplay mechanics.
-Although this project is mostly for practice, I still would like it to look nice once it has been completed.
+Art Assets are being developed by my friend, Zachary McDonnell, and will be finished and implemented into the game towards the end of alpha in April 2022.
+As such, all sprites will be temporary and animations not implemented until then.

+## Current Progress

 ### Roadmap